Promise of timely elections fulfilled: CJP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+He said that the polling arrangements for the general elections 2018 were satisfactory.While talking to media after casting his vote in NA-130, Lahore, the chief justice said that it was the day of democracy as timely elections were managed to be held according to the promise.

-Expressing satisfaction over the polling arrangements, he asserted that the supremacy of law and the constitution will be maintained in the country at any cost.
-Later, the CJP headed towards the Supreme Court registry despite a holiday announced by the ECP on account of the general elections.
+He asserted that supremacy of law and the constitution will be maintained in the country at any cost.
+Afterwards, the CJP headed towards the Supreme Court registry despite a holiday announced by the ECP on account of the general elections.

+He said that the polling arrangements for the general elections 2018 were satisfactory.While talking to media after casting his vote in NA-130, Lahore, the chief justice said that it was the day of democracy as timely elections were managed to be held according to the promise.

-Expressing satisfaction over the polling arrangements, he asserted that the supremacy of law and the constitution will be maintained in the country at any cost.
-Later, the CJP headed towards the Supreme Court registry despite a holiday announced by the ECP on account of the general elections.
+He asserted that supremacy of law and the constitution will be maintained in the country at any cost.
+Afterwards, the CJP headed towards the Supreme Court registry despite a holiday announced by the ECP on account of the general elections.

 Comments